 Absence that falls below 90% is categorised by the government as persistent absence.
 With this in mind, the following actions will be taken:

 Please see our Attendance Policy for more information.

-Please phone by 10.00am latest on the first day of absence leaving your child's name, class and reason for absence.
+Please phone by 9:15am at the very latest on the first day of absence leaving your child's name, class and reason for absence.
 This needs to be done every day that your child is absent from school.
 These messages may be left on the school's answer phone or delivered in person, or alternatively you can send us an email.